vatesfr/xen-orchestra/docs/docs/v2v-migration-guide.md

 Before starting the migration, make sure your VMware environment meets the following conditions:

-### Network
+#### Network
-XO must be able to connect to the vsphere/esxi through the port running the web ui (default 443) and vddk (default: 902).
-There aren't currently any solution to select one network or another.
-If possible have one single network path from XO to VMware.
+XO must be able to connect to the vsphere/esxi through the port running the web UI (default port: 443) and vddk (default port: 902).
+At the time of writing, there is no solution to select one network or another.
+If possible, keep one single network path from XO to VMware.

-### VMware disk support
+#### VMware disk support

-#### ✅Supported
+##### ✅Supported

 - **Native snapshots** are supported.
 To migrate these:
     1. Shut them down completely.